EMCLab-Sinica/DERO/README.md

-# Deep Reorganization (DERO): Retaining Residuals for TinyML
+# Deep Reorganization (DERO): Retaining Residuals in TinyML
 <img src="./pics/overview-.png" alt= “” height="128"></br>

 DERO is a simple yet systematic approach that exploits the characteristics and memory allocation behavior of operations to reorganize the residual connections in a network model.
 DERO maintains the same level of inference peak memory requirement as a plain-style model, while preserving the accuracy and training efficiency of the original model with residuals.</br></br>